SupeRuier/awesome-active-learning/subfields/AL_applications.md

 - [Semi-Supervised Active Learning for COVID-19 Lung Ultrasound Multi-symptom Classification [2020]](https://arxiv.org/pdf/2009.05436.pdf): Multi-label classification network (MSML) is proposed, and a human-machine interaction is exploited to confirm the final annotations that are used to fine-tune MSML with progressively labeled data.
 Still pool based.
 - [An Adaptive Low-Rank Modeling-Based Active Learning Method for Medical Image Annotation [2020, IRBM]](https://www.sciencedirect.com/science/article/pii/S1959031820301056): Medical images: the intrinsic presence of noise in medical images, the large number of images, and the variety of imaging modalities.
 Low-rank modeling-based multi-label active learning (LRMMAL) method.
 - A Transfer Learning Based Active Learning Framework for Brain Tumor Classification [2020]
+- An Active Learning Method for Diabetic Retinopathy Classification with Uncertainty Quantification [2020]

 ### Medical symptom recognition from text